johnfedoruk/bangular/aio/content/guide/styleguide.md

 ## Appendix

-Useful tools and tips for Angular.
+Useful tools and tips for Bangular.

 <a href="#toc">Back to top</a>